esphome/esphome-docs/components/ethernet.rst

   - **dns1** (*Optional*, IPv4 address): The main DNS server to use.
   - **dns2** (*Optional*, IPv4 address): The backup DNS server to use.
 - **use_address** (*Optional*, string): Manually override what address to use to connect to the ESP.
 Defaults to auto-generated value.
-Example, if you have changed your static IP and want to flash OTA to the previously configured IP address.
+For example, if you have changed your static IP and want to flash OTA to the previously configured IP address.
 - **domain** (*Optional*, string): Set the domain of the node hostname used for uploading.
   For example, if it's set to ``.local``, all uploads will be sent to ``<HOSTNAME>.local``.
   Defaults to ``.local``.